Here’s how we combined the garden’s ingredients with some sensory and imaginary play this week: garden flower play dough.

 The leaves have a wonderful spicy scent making them a good sensory addition, chopped up and added to a batch of green play dough made using our favourite no cook play dough recipe.

-Of course once we moved out into the garden the children wanted to add more flowers in the mix: calendulas, chives, cornflowers and wallflowers
+Of course once we moved out into the garden the children wanted to add more flowers in the mix: calendulas, chives, cornflowers and wallflowers.

-Here’s B’s flower world, where she’s used the play dough to create caves for the fairies to live in.
+Here’s my daughter’s flower world, where she’s used the play dough to create caves for the fairies to live in.
 All the time she’s using her imagination and telling the tale of her play, she’s also getting the sensory benefit from the texture and smell of the dough and flowers ~ a lovely way to spend some after school time.

-L made cakes.
+Her sister made cakes.
 ‘If you were are fairy Mummy, this is what you would have for tea.’

-Remembering the play dough mandalas we made last week using lentils we also made some flower petal versions.
+Remembering the play dough mandalas we made last week using lentils ,we also made some flower petal versions.

 When the sun shines you need to seize that day and delight in the scent, colour and textures of the garden.